SamEdwardes/rstudio-team-pulumi-recipes/recipes/rsw-single-server/README.md

 ![](infra.drawio.png)

+⚠️ This deployment uses a self signed cert.
+It will not open in Google Chrome.
+It will open in FireFox after you accept the security warnings.

 ## Usage

 There are two primary files:

 - `__main__.py`: contains the python code that will stand up the AWS resources.
-- `templates/justfile`: contains the commands required to install RSW and the required dependencies.
+- `server-side-justfile`: contains the commands required to install RSW and the required dependencies.
 This file will be copied to each ec2 instance so that it can be executed on the server.

 ### Step 1: Create new virtual environment